Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 _**Prerequisite:** Level 5+ Warlock, [Pact of the Tome]_

-Choose one level 3 Cleric subclass feature that uses Channel Divinity (e.g. [Preserve Life](../../../class/cleric/life.md#level-3-preserve-life)).
-A new page appears in your Book of Shadow detailing prayers of how to use that feature.
-You use your Warlock level and Spell Save DC for Cleric level or Spell Save DC if required.

-You can invoke this level 3 Cleric subclass feature once and you must finish a **:rest-short: Short** or **:rest-long: Long Rest** before you can invoke it again.
+A new page appears in your Book of Shadows, detailing forbidden prayers that mimic a Cleric’s divine power.
+Choose one Channel Divinity option or a feature that uses Channel Divinity from the Cleric class or one of its subclasses.
+You can invoke that option once.
+You regain the ability to do so when you finish a **:rest-short: Short** or **:rest-long: Long Rest**, with the following modifications:

+***Modifier.*** If the chosen Channel Divinity option refers to your Wisdom modifier, you use your Charisma modifier instead.
+If it scales with your Cleric level, you use your Warlock level instead.

+***Save DC.*** If the chosen Channel Divinity forces a creature to make a saving throw, it uses your Warlock spell save DC instead.

+**Repeatable**{ .inl } You can gain this invocation more than once, choosing a different Channel Divinity each time.

 ---